 Learning how to talk is a gift our parents give us.
 Learning how to do it a second time is a gift we give ourselves.

-In my experience, (and I’ve done it twice), learning a new language takes a combination of desire, effort, and willingness to sound like a complete idiot for long stretches of time.
+In my experience, learning a new language takes desire, effort, and a willingness to sound like a complete idiot for long stretches of time.
 I learned French when I was twenty and twenty years later, Japanese.
-Talking slowly and badly with the word count of a small child for interminable months I realized one day I might as well be drunk.
+Talking slowly and badly with the word count of a small child for interminable months I realized one day I sounded drunk.
 From that day onward the process became less painful.
-This is not to say that alcohol makes anything easier except getting into trouble but if you’re serious about learning another language, you are heading for a truckload.
-Of trouble, that is.
+This is not to say that alcohol makes anything easier except getting into trouble but if you’re serious about learning another language, you are heading for a truckload of it.
+Trouble, that is.
 Not necessarily booze.
 Personally, I have found that the hardest part of drinking is getting up in the morning without a deep sense of shame.
-But if I can wake up with a few new phrases in the moleskin this shame is greatly lessened and if I can wake up alone, all the more reason to shine.
-Suffice to say I’ve been a drunk in the past and quite the slut but my bar Japanese is perfect.
+But if I can wake up with a few new phrases in the moleskin this shame is greatly lessened and if I can wake up without a stranger, all the more reason to shine.
+Suffice to say I’ve been a drunk in the past and quite the slut but my Japanese is bangin.

 When you learn to speak a language you learn its culture as well as its words and sounds.

 There is no way to speak Japanese for instance without being exceedingly polite.
 No way to speak French without evoking gender with every noun.
 This is why both French and Japanese women are inordinately attractive.
 One effortlessly implies sex with every sentence and the other perfectly ignores it.

 As a person who grew up in a country where food is a nuisance, death is ignored, and it’s a crime sometimes to have a penis or a vagina I appreciate the strong sense of societal roles that older cultures offer but it’s not for everyone and it’s difficult to learn to talk again half way through the ride.